koistia1/koistia1.github.io/content/julkaisut/municipal_elections.md

 ### Why do *I* care?

 I'm a candidate for the city council in Järvenpää, running with the Greens.
+I think the municipal elections are the most important elections we have in Finland, since the decisions made by the municipal councils have the biggest impact on our day-to-day matters, and that's why I'd like to get everyone motivated to use their right to vote in these elections.